 - 1 tsp cinnamon

 - 1/2 tsp ground black pepper

-- In a small skillet, toast walnuts on low-medium heat until lightly brown, about 5 minutes.
+- In the meanwhile, in a small skillet toast walnuts on low-medium heat until lightly brown, about 3-4 minutes.
 Stir frequently and watch closely not to burn.
-Transfer to a bowl with other ingredients.
+Transfer to a large salad bowl.